makeplans/makeplans-api/readme.md

 All data is UTF-8.

 All examples and object attributes in this documentation are JSON.
-They are lowercase and use underscore as seperator.
-XML element names uses hypen instead of underscore (`created-at` instead of `created_at`).
+They are lowercase and use underscore as separator.
+XML element names uses hyphen instead of underscore (`created-at` instead of `created_at`).

 ### Output